This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Locals chatting at the Old Port of Naoussa.

 The best thing to see in Naoussa is definitely the enchanting Venetian Castle.
 If it’s not too windy, it’s really worth walking all the way to the Castle.
-However, make sure you’re extra careful as the path is always wet, thus slippery.

-Last but not least, don’t leave Naoussa without a stroll around its whitewashed narrow alleys.
+Last but not least, don’t leave Naoussa without a stroll around its whitewashed narrow streets.
 Most of the alleys are lined with souvenir shops where you can find some of the best things to buy from Greece.

 This is a close up of the pathway that leads to the Venetian Castle in Naoussa.
 The latter can be seen in the background.
 Visiting the castle of Naoussa at sunset is one of the best things to do in Paros Greece.